Programme of Talks

 Dr Karine Varley (Strathclyde University)

-Paul Addison Memorial lecture; Dr Karine Varley (Strathclyde University), expert on France in Second World War
+Paul Addison Memorial lecture: Dr Karine Varley (Strathclyde University) “The Allied Bombing of France in WWII”

 Friday, October 30, 2025.
 7:30 PM